5 Days In Maui

 Kaumahina State Wayside

-The is another “proper” pitstop where you’ll find restrooms and picnic tables.
-However, the added value here is the awesome scenery of oncoming traffic with the backdrop of Honomanu Bay and its surrounding cliffs.
+The Kaumahina State Wayside is another “proper” pitstop where you’ll find restrooms and picnic tables.
+However, the added value here is the fabulous scenery of oncoming traffic with the backdrop of Honomanu Bay and its surrounding cliffs.

 Waikamoi Nature Trail

-A very rewarding 0.5-mile trail (each way) that leads hikers to a secluded picnic area via a thick forest of bamboos, mango trees, and giant eucalyptus that are all simply massive and who know how many centuries old.
+The Waikamoi Nature Trail is a very rewarding 0.5-mile trail (each way) that leads to a secluded picnic area via a thick forest of bamboo, mango trees, and giant eucalyptus that are all simply massive and who knows how many centuries old.
 As you can see in the photo below, the roots are the dominant feature on this trail.
-It is advertised that en route, you’ll reach several viewing areas but I found them to be overgrown with vegetation and not really offering much of a view.

 Haipuaena Falls

-This “secret pool” is no longer a secret but if you’re traveling with children or if it’s a rare slow day on the Hana Highway, it might be worth going for a dip.
-There are very few parking spots at the trailhead to the falls (around mile marker 11) but you can park before or after and just walk a bit.
+This “secret pool” is no longer a secret, but it might be worth going for a dip if you’re traveling with children or if it’s a rare slow day on the Hana Highway.
+There are very few parking spots at the trailhead to the falls (around mile marker 11), but you might be able to park before or after and just walk a bit.

 Twin Falls

-When driving the scenic road to Hana the popular way (west to east), Twin Falls are the first real stop, so they do get a ton of visitors.
+When driving the scenic road to Hana the popular way (west to east), Twin Falls is the first real stop, so it gets a lot of visitors.
 There are two parking lots, a main and an overfill further down the road.
-Be very careful in general and avoid the overfill lot as car break-ins are especially popular at Twin Falls (see “Maui driving tips” for more details).
+Be very careful in general and avoid the overfill lot, as car break-ins are especially popular at Twin Falls (see “Maui driving tips” for more details).

-At the gated entrance to the falls (free), you’ll encounter a cool food truck and later on, portable toilets.
+At the gated entrance to the falls (free), you’ll encounter a cool food truck and, later on, portable toilets.
 You can then detour to the lower swimming hole or continue to the more popular upper pool (be careful walking on the slippery roots).
-Both swimming pools are quite inviting but there are lots of others around to “share” the Eden-like scenery with you.
+Both swimming pools are quite inviting, but there are many others around to “share” the Eden-like scenery with you.
 Don’t forget to pay close attention to the polygon rocks on the side of the upper pool.

 Got More Time?

-If somehow you still have time on this busy day, stop at Hookipa Lookout and its beach to watch the surfers and meet the sea turtles (see day three’s itinerary for details).
-In any case, you’ll likely be hungry after a long day so I recommend pausing in old-sugar-town-turned-hipster-central Paia for dinner.
+If you still have time on this busy day, stop at Hookipa Lookout and its beach to watch the surfers and meet the sea turtles (see day three’s itinerary for details).
+In any case, you’ll likely be hungry after a long day, so I recommend pausing in old-sugar-town-turned-hipster-central Paia for dinner.
 The Paia Fish Market is definitely the top choice.
-I went for the mahi burger with a side of cajun fries, but you can also choose from fresh fish dishes whose price fluctuates daily (expect to pay approx. $20).